 Have a landline?
 Is there anything you can do with it that you can’t do on your smartphone?
 No?
 Cancel it!

-Have a landline?
-Do you use it?
-No?
-Cancel it!
-Next, take a look at your cell phone bill.
-Figure out which parts of it are costing you the most.
-Are you making a lot of long distance calls?
+Next, take a look at your smartphone bill and figure out which parts of it are causing costs to skyrocket.
+Are you making a lot of long-distance calls?
 If so, consider switching to a Canada-wide plan.
 Are you going over your monthly data limit?
-Purchase a plan that has more space, or download an app that monitors your data usage so that you can know when you are nearing your limit.
-This will help you cut back on your phone bill and dedicate a greater amount to your savings account.6) Open TFSA and RRSP savings accounts
+Purchase a plan that extends your data allowance, or download an app that monitors usage and sends notifications when you’re teetering on the brink of your limits.

-Any company that employs digital marketing techniques (which, let’s face it, is almost every company these days) will often offer rewards programs and deals through their online outreach.
-From groceries to your morning coffee, it is easy to find ways to save big when you sign up for rewards programs for products and services that you use frequently.8) Buy used, not new
+Most retailers offer rewards programs and deals through their online outreach.
+From grocery shopping to your morning coffee, it’s easy to find ways to save when you sign up for rewards programs for frequently used products and services.

 Your online application takes only 2 minutes to complete and we only ask for information we actually need.